rybafish/rybafish.github.io/customKPIgantt.md

 By default this option is off but sometimes it is benefitial to put some text right on the bar itself.
 In this case set title: True, and in this case you need to provide values for the title of each gantt bar in the title column (not used in the examble above).

 ### gradient (v.09)
 When this option set to True, the "GRADIENT" column will be selected from the SQL source.
 This column defines color inside the gradient of the current gantt entry.
+For the expensove statements KPI typical GRADIENT definition is column memory_size.

 ### gradientTo (v.09)
 gradientTo: '#F00'